tonypennoyer/python_project/README.md

 After running analysis on more cars I concluded that for this tool to be accurate it would need much more data.
 Further, I would need to implement the code into an app (like Shiny) to setup a full user side expirience.
-Overall, I think the accurate valuation of classic cars is possible but would take much more data and many more data features to distinguish clients's cars value.
+Overall, I think the accurate valuation of classic cars is possible but would take much more data and many more data features to distinguish a cars value.